amdeilami/JSEssentials/README.md

 I use kebab-case convention for naming files (all lowercase, separate words by hyphen)

 ## Running each script
-You might find several lines of ouput when running each of the scripts, feel free to change to code such that it would be easier for you to focus on a specific output instead of all other ones.
+You might find several lines of ouput when running each of the scripts, feel free to change the code such that it would be easier for you to focus on a specific output instead of all other ones.